-- Attending deaf awareness staff training based on hearing, listening and audiology. - Proactively using a radio aid and soundfield system in every lesson with deaf students. - Implementing advice from the ToD and audiology coordinator re how to facilitate optimum listening conditions for each deaf student. - Report any technology issues with the radio aid or soundfield system to the ERF team in a timely manner. - Maintaining an optimum listening environment through a quiet classroom, closing windows and doors and reducing other background noise. - Undertake a yearly self-evaluation of their main classroom and provide results to the ToD/ audiology coordinator.
+- Attending deaf awareness staff training based on hearing, listening and audiology. - Proactively using a radio aid and soundfield system in every lesson with deaf students. - Implementing advice from the ToD about how to facilitate optimum listening conditions for each deaf student. - Report any technology issues with the radio aid or soundfield system to the ERF team in a timely manner. - Maintaining an optimum listening environment through a quiet classroom, closing windows and doors and reducing other background noise. - Undertake a yearly self-evaluation of their main classroom and provide results to the ToD.